-Dr. Wassim El Hajj, professor of computer science at AUB, was appointed rector of AUB Mediterraneo on January 1, 2023.
-He is the chief academic officer at AUB Mediterraneo and oversees the strategic academic development of the university. the operation of schools and academic support units, the growth and expansion of academic offerings, the advancement of research programs, and the effectiveness of quality assurance policies and procedures.
-AUB Mediterraneo's three faculties are led by Dr. Alain Daou (Faculty of Business), Dr. Salah Sadek (Faculty of Engineering), and Dr. Malek Tabbal (Faculty of Arts and Sciences).
+Rector Wassim El Hajj, PhD, who is also a professor of computer science at AUB, is the chief academic officer at AUB Mediterraneo.
+He oversees the strategic academic development of the university, the operation of schools and academic support units, the growth and expansion of academic offerings, the advancement of research programs, and the effectiveness of quality assurance policies and procedures.
+AUB Mediterraneo's three faculties are led by Dr. Alain Daou (Faculty of Business), an associate professor of entrepreneurship at AUB's Suliman S. Olayan School of Business and director of the Nature Conservation Center at AUB; Dr. Salah Sadek (Faculty of Engineering), a professor of civil engineering and associate dean (since 2018) at AUB's Maroun Semaan Faculty of Engineering and Architecture; and Dr. Malek Tabbal (Faculty of Arts and Sciences), a professor of physics at AUB.
 Dr. Amy Zenger is the director of the Institute for Liberal Arts.